Urban Camping in Oregon

 Armitage Park Campground

-Armitage Park Campground is about five miles north of the University of Oregon in Eugene.
-The campground is located on the scenic McKenzie River.
-Armitage Park covers 57 acres and features the Crilly Nature Trail, a 2-acre off-leash dog park, walking paths, a volleyball court, a horseshoe pit, and a boat ramp.
+Armitage Park Campground is about five miles north of the University of Oregon in Eugene and is located on the scenic McKenzie River.
+The park covers 57 acres and features the Crilly Nature Trail, a 2-acre off-leash dog park, walking paths, a volleyball court, a horseshoe pit, and a boat ramp.
 It’s a perfect location if you’re attending an Oregon Ducks football game, checking out the Coburg Antique Festival, or want to ride on the Willamette Valley Scenic Bikeway that covers over 100 miles.
-The campground also has a boat ramp.
-Make reservations through Lane County Parks.

 Where to Urban Camp in Oregon